muldjord/leddy/README.md

 - Time / Date
 - Rss feed titles as scrolling text
 - Conway's "Game of Life"
+- Run terminal commands and display output on LED matrix

 Leddy is configured through the `config.ini` file which is created when you run Leddy for the first time.
 In here you might want to fiddle with the following settings:
 ```